NovatecConsulting/developer-security-training/Challenge 2: Broken Authentication - Solutions/README.md

 Open Postman.
 Fill in `http://localhost:3000/api/Users` (note, that you don't pass the id `1` in this case) as POST-request.
 Switch to tab `Body` and choose `JSON (application/json)`.
 There, you have to fill in something like `{"email": "newadmin@juice-sh.op", "password": "admin", "isAdmin": "true"}`.
 After sending this POST-request, your Postman window should look like this:
 ![3_2_2](screenshots/solution3_2_2.png)

-## Challenge 3.3: Take over the session of a previously logged in user
+## Challenge 2.3: Take over the session of a previously logged in user

 Make sure that the option `Persist Logs` is ticked in the console of the web development tool.
 So, you can browse through the Juice Shop without the need of having the web development tool open to capture the GET- and POST-requests.
 ![3_3_1](screenshots/solution3_3_1.png)

 In this case, the admin account with the email the email `admin@juice-sh.op` is the previously logged in user.
-Log in with his credentials (described in challenges [2.1](https://github.com/nt-ca-aqe/thesis-ahs/tree/master/Challenge%202:%20Injection#challenge-21-log-in-as-administrator) and [3.1](https://github.com/nt-ca-aqe/thesis-ahs/tree/master/Challenge%203:%20Broken%20Authentication%20-%20Solutions#challenge-31-brute-force-attack)) and log out again.
+Log in with his credentials (described in challenge [2.1](https://github.com/nt-ca-aqe/thesis-ahs/tree/master/Challenge%203:%20Broken%20Authentication%20-%20Solutions#challenge-21-brute-force-attack)) and log out again.
 Log in with another account, for example your own account.
 In this case, the email of this account is `testuser@juice-sh.op`
 Open the console and extend a GET- or POST-request caused by the admin account.
 In this example, the POST call `http://localhost:3000/rest/user/login` has been expanded:
 ![3_3_2](screenshots/solution3_3_2.png)